stevecosner/ansible-docker/README.md

-Pull, build and start a Docker container using Ansible.
+Pull, build and start an Ubuntu Docker container with Apache installed.